The FET project E-MAGIC seeks to develop rechargeable, safe and sustainable batteries based on magnesium

 “With this project we would like to address the potential to use magnesium inside batteries, but also to strengthen the European community around magnesium-based batteries as emerging energy storage system,” explains Colmenares.

 E-MAGIC is an international partnership led by the CIDETEC Energy Storage consortium that gathers some the highest qualified European researchers from a wide range of fields, including chemists, physicians and engineers.
 This consortium has been assembled taking into account the specific requirements needed to cover the complete manufacturing chain, from basic research to process optimization.
+In particular, a key role is played by Professor M. Rosa Palacín from the Institute of Materials Science in Barcelona (ICMAB), conducting experimental work and synthesis and testing of new positive electrode materials.

 Project researchers believe the E-MAGIC project will have great impact on industry and science, increasing Europe’s competitiveness in emerging battery technologies for consumer electronics and automotive applications.
 If its aims are realised, the most important breakthrough will be for millions of users in wider society by providing storage systems that will transform the way we use energy, not only improving batteries’ performance and safety, but also reducing their costs and environmental impact.